jooattila/gist-search/README.md

 ## About The Project

+People share gists on GitHub to help and increase the GitHub community.
+In this application people can search for GitHub users' gists and, get details about them.

 The motivation behind the Gist Search project is to practice and learn new things.
 Every time people create a project from scratch, there are some bugs, problems which have to be solved and this is the best way to learn things easily and fast.

 ### For API Requests Used